rkkocheran/prescription_drugs/README.md

 12.
     a.
 Write a query that finds the total population of Tennessee.
     b.
 Build off of the query that you wrote in part a to write a query that returns for each county that county's name, its population, and the percentage of the total population of Tennessee that is contained in that county.

+13. Return the total number of claims for Interventional Pain Management and Pain Management.